Last Updated: June 2026

 Riding an e-bike that exceeds 250 W continuous is treated as operating an unregistered motor vehicle.
 Penalties vary by state but include:

-- NSW: Fines from $686 to $5,500 depending on the offence.
-Seizure and crushing powers since March 2026.
-Retailer fines up to $825,000 for selling non-compliant bikes.
+- NSW: Fines from $686 to $5,500 for riding an over-limit bike (above 500 W now, or above 250 W from 2029).
+Seizure and crushing powers since March 2026, aimed at throttle-only and high-powered devices.
+Retailer fines up to $825,000 for selling e-bikes that aren’t electrically safety-certified.

 - Victoria: Fines of $1,018 for operating an unregistered vehicle.
 Operation Consider in 2025 found 52% of e-bikes intercepted in Melbourne’s CBD were overpowered.